if_else() is a survey-aware version of dplyr::if_else() that applies a

 #>

-# Use integer codes for the output and add value labels to document them
+# use integer codes and document them with value labels

 new <- ns_wave1_svy |>